 Trend Method

-As per the definition of Trend represents “a general direction in which something is developing or changing“.
+The definition of Trend represents “a general direction in which something is developing or changing”.
 Trend analysis method can be applied to client, server and network metrics.
-Before understanding Trends method, it is good to know about WHIWH rule.
-Now, let’s get started how you can understand the graph and identify the bottleneck using Trend … Read more
+Before understanding the Trends method, it is good to know about the WHIWH rule.
+Now, let’s get started with how you can understand the graph and identify the bottleneck using … Read more

 Pattern Method